-enters penetrates it starts selling there for the first time. abandons it stops calling there it stops selling there. gets out of leaves a market dominates a market it is the most important company selling there. corners it is the only company selling there. monopolizes drives another it makes the other company leave the market, company out of perhaps because it can no longer compete.
+enters penetrates it starts selling there for the first time. abandons it stops selling there. n stops senting there. gets out of leaves a market dominates • it is the most important company selling there. corners it is the only company selling there. monopolizes drives another it makes the other company leave the market, company out of perhaps because it can no longer compete.